prioritizr/prioritizr/docs/reference/add_manual_bounded_constraints.md

 - zone:

   `character` names of zones.
-Note that this argument is optional for arguments to `x` that contain a single zone.
+Note that this column is optional if `x` has a single zone.

 - lower: